BSc (Hons) Bloodstock and Performance Horse Management with Foundation Year

 *** More information to follow

 Tuition fees cover the cost of a student’s academic studies.
 This usually includes teaching costs, registration and examination fees (not repeat or trailing modules, re-sit fees or coursework resubmission).
 Any costs associated with work placements will be the student's responsibility.
-There is an associated £600 cost in relation to module 3226 The Irish Bloodstock Industry (study tour), which is payable at the beginning of year four.
+There is an associated £575 cost in relation to module 3226 The Irish Bloodstock Industry (study tour), which is payable at the beginning of year four.

 - Re-sit examination or coursework re-submission fees are £5 per credit (for a typical 15 credit module, this will total £75).